Jaliel1/TERMUX-NO-PYDROID/README.md

 And there you have to copy a url to put in your address bar in your browser : http'''''' Make sure you do this from root.
 To get to root, type ./start-debian.sh provided that you used that distro.

+                         If you would like to donate, my paypal is- devija34@gmail.com